pyqtgraph/pyqtgraph/doc/source/parametertree/interactiveparameters.rst

 Using ``InteractiveFunction``
 -----------------------------
 In all versions of ``interact`` described so far, it is not possible to temporarily stop an interacted function from triggering on parameter changes.
 Normally, one can ``disconnect`` the hooked-up signals, but since the actually connected functions are out of scope, this is not possible when using ``interact``.
-Additionally, it is not possible to change overrides or ``deferred`` arguments after the fact.
+Additionally, it is not possible to change overrides or ``closures`` arguments after the fact.
 Finally, it is not possible to easily call an interacted function with parameter arguments/defaults through normal `interact` use.
 If any of these needs arise, use an ``InteractiveFunction`` instead during registration.
-This provides ``disconnect()`` and ``reconnect()`` methods, and object accessors to ``deferred`` arguments.
+This provides ``disconnect()`` and ``reconnect()`` methods, and object accessors to ``closures`` arguments.

 .. code:: python